Blog

 R U OK?
 Day: The Power of a Conversation

-We also understand that starting these conversations can be hard.
-That’s why, across our Aurora network, we asked our staff to share their tips for starting meaningful conversations.
+But we also understand that starting these conversations isn’t always easy.
+That’s why, across our hospital network, we asked our staff to share their best tips for making these moments more approachable and meaningful.
 Here’s what they told us:

 Start with empathy, not solutions